 The Kepler Track is one of New Zealand’s most popular Great Walks.
-This 60km looped trail can be found in Fiordland National Park, in close proximity to the lakeside town of Te Anau.
-The three to four day hike takes you across scenic ridgelines, through lush native beech forest and along serene lakes.
+This 60km looped trail can be found in Fiordland National Park, near the lakeside town of Te Anau.
+The three to four-day hike takes you across scenic ridgelines, through lush native beech forest and along serene lakes.
 If you don’t want to take on a multi-day hiking adventure on the Kepler Track, there are multiple short walks and day hike options for you to enjoy as well.

 Fun facts about the Kepler Track

 The Kepler Track is one of few walks in New Zealand which was custom made and not naturally evolved from Maori greenstone trails.
 It was first opened in 1988.